-ID Scope % of emissions in scope % reduction from base year Base year Base year emissions (metric tonnes CO2e) Target year Comment Abs1 Scope 1 99% 25% 2007 362000 2020 NORDEN aims at reducing the relative CO2 emissions from dry cargo vessels by 25% by 2020 compared to the 2007 level, and from tankers by 25% by 2020 compared to the 2007 level.
+ID Scope % of emissions in scope % reduction from base year Base year Base year emissions (metric tonnes CO2e) Target year Comment Abs1 Scope 1 99% 25% 2007 362000 2020 NORDEN aims at reducing the relative CO2 emissions from dry cargo vessels by 25% by 2020 compared to the 2007 level, and from tankers by 25% by 2020

+ID Scope % of emissions in scope % reduction from base year Base year Base year emissions (metric tonnes CO2e) Target year Comment compared to the 2007 level.
 Out of the 25%,15% should be a result of technical improvements and 10% a result of speed reduction.
 This target is in line with the target set by the Danish Shipowners' Association.
 In order to assess how close NORDEN is to reaching this target, we use the International Maritime Organisation's (IMO) Energy Efficiency Operational Indicator (EEOI) when calculating our CO2 emissions.
 The EEOI enables us to compare our yearly CO2 reduction regardless of changes in the fleet size, as EEOI is defined as CO2 emitted per metric ton of cargo transported, per nautical miles sailed.
-In 2013, NORDEN reduced CO2 emissions by 23% for owned tankers and by 12.5% for owned dry cargo vessels.
+In 2014, NORDEN reduced CO2 emissions by 18.8 % for owned tankers and by 2.1 % for owned dry cargo vessels.
 The reduction of CO2 emissions is a result of a combination of various focus areas and activities: the initiatives included in NORDEN's Climate Action Plan (technical improvements), right steaming and virtual arrival voyages (speed optimisation) and investments in fuel efficient vessels (maintaining a young and modern fleet).